etheriuman/etheriuman/README.md

 ## 🤓 My values
 🍏  Beginner's mindset and curiosity<br>
-💪  Fearless to solve any problem<br>
+💪  Fearless to face any challange<br>

 ## 🧠  Technics